McGill's Bus Services

 McGill's Bus Services is a bus operator based in Greenock, Scotland.
-The company has grown to operate a network of routes covering much of Inverclyde, East Renfrewshire, Renfrewshire, North Lanarkshire, Glasgow City, North Ayrshire, West Lothian, Falkirk and Dundee.
-McGill's have several depots based in Greenock, Inchinnan, Johnstone, Edinburgh, Bannockburn, Balfron, Livingston and Dundee.
+The company has grown to operate a network of routes covering much of the council areas of Inverclyde, East Renfrewshire, Renfrewshire, North Lanarkshire, Glasgow City, North Ayrshire, West Lothian, Falkirk and Dundee City.
+McGill's have several depots based in Greenock, Inchinnan, Johnstone, Edinburgh, Bannockburn, Balfron, Larbert, Livingston and Dundee.
 McGill's also formerly had depots in Dumbarton, Barrhead and Coatbridge.

 McGill's is the largest independent bus operator in the United Kingdom, as well as being named a Scottish Insider top 500 company in January 2016, coming in at 350th place.

 History

-Prehistory and early years (1933-2004)
+Prehistory and early years (1933–2004)

 The name "McGill's Bus Services" first came into use in 1933.
 This company was based in Barrhead and was owned by the McGill family.
 It expanded significantly during the years leading up to bus deregulation, but in July 1997, sold out to the major operator in the area, Clydeside 2000, in the face of significant competition from independent minibus operators.
 McGill's initially retained its identity, but was later rebranded as Arriva Scotland West.
 Another company, Greenock based Ashton Coaches (trading as GMS), was also acquired by Clydeside in the same month.

 In July 2001, Arriva decided to withdraw from its Inverclyde operations, which were loss-making and was facing significant competition from independent operators.
 Its Greenock depot was sold to former GMS owner Alex Kean and the Easdale family with each owning 50%.
 Arriva had retained a separate operating licence for McGill's, and this was used as the basis for the sale.
 The McGill's Bus Services name was revived by the new company and a new livery of blue, white, and gold was introduced.
 The fleet initially consisted of 33 Mercedes-Benz minibuses hired from Arriva; services were operated from a large depot on the Easdale Industrial Estate.

-Early in its existence the new company began operating services in competition with Harte Buses, and in September 2004 Harte withdrew from two routes leaving McGill's as the sole operator.
+Early in its existence, the new company began operating services in competition with Harte Buses, mainly between McGill's 507 and Harte Buses 603, with the purpose of serving Midton in Gourock.
+In September 2004, Harte withdrew from two routes, leaving McGill's as the sole operator in the town.

 In October 2004, Kean sold his shares in the company to the Easdale family, who quickly replaced the hired minibuses with new low-floor vehicles, leading to increases in passenger numbers.